hatashiro/grid-world/README.txt

 Requirement
 -----------

-The app is built with (relatively) recent Web features such as JavaScript modules and Web Components.
-Use the latest Chrome to run it.
+The app is built with the latest desktop Chrome.
+It's not tested in other browsers.

 License